 A ureteral obstruction that causes severe pain might require an immediate procedure to remove urine from your body and temporarily relieve the problems caused by a blockage.
 Your doctor (urologist) may recommend:

-- A ureteral stent, a hollow tube inserted inside the ureter to keep it open.
+- A ureteral stent, which is a hollow tube inserted inside the ureter to keep it open.

-- Percutaneous nephrostomy, during which your doctor inserts a tube through your back to drain the kidney directly.
+- Percutaneous nephrostomy, during which your doctor inserts a tube through your back to drain the kidney directly (percutaneous nephrostomy).

 Your doctor can tell you which procedure or combination of procedures is best for you.
 Drainage procedures might provide temporary or permanent relief, depending on your condition.